This post contains affiliate links. If you make a purchase through these links, I can earn a commission at no extra cost to you. Thank you!

 Allowing yourself time to adjust to your new surroundings can go a long way in making you feel safe and comfortable as a first time solo traveler.

-I don’t recommend booking any tours or scheduled activities that first day.
+I don’t recommend booking any tours or scheduling activities that first day either.
 You don’t need the added stress of having to be anywhere by a certain time, especially if you’re in an unfamiliar place.

 Take the time to settle in and get to know the city.
-My favorite thing to do when I arrive at a new destination is to go out and wander.
+My favorite thing to do when I arrive at a new destination is to simply go out and walk around.
+To explore what’s immediately around me.

 4. DOWNLOAD ALL THE APPS BEFORE YOU LEAVE